HumanCellAtlas/dcp-community/rfcs/text/0001-rfc-process.md

 ### When is an RFC required?

-- An RFC is required for **substantial** additions, deletions, or changes to system behavior or semantics (API, major features, data model, protocols,​ ​service guarantees, architecture).
+- An RFC is REQUIRED for **substantial** additions, deletions, or changes to system behavior or semantics (API, major features, data model, protocols,​ ​service guarantees, architecture).
 In [semver](https://semver.org/) terms, *major* changes require an RFC, while *minor* changes are often candidates (new API addition).

     **NOTE**: *Internal-only implementation decisions, bug fixes, refactoring, and performance optimization are not substantial changes and can continue to be documented and tracked using github issues.*

-- An RFC is required if a design impacts multiple DCP projects.
+- An RFC is REQUIRED if a design impacts multiple DCP projects.

-- An RFC is required for all changes to the DCP formal governance, including but not limited to oversight, decision-making, conflict resolution, and community processes such as charters and RFCs.
+- An RFC is REQUIRED for all changes to the DCP formal governance, including but not limited to oversight, decision-making, conflict resolution, and community processes such as charters and RFCs.
 For more background on governance, see the **Model C: Delegated Governance** section in [Organization & Structure of Open Source Software Development Initiatives](https://dash.harvard.edu/bitstream/handle/1/30805146/2017-03-24_governance.pdf).

 ### Revising RFCs

-Where necessary, existing RFCs can be revised using the same process (a proposed change submitted as a RFC pull request and subject to community review and approval). **Major changes should result in a new RFC.**
+Where necessary, existing RFCs MAY be revised using the same process (a proposed change submitted as a RFC pull request and subject to community review and approval). **Major changes SHOULD result in a new RFC.**

-Minor and trivial changes may be made freely, with no announcement by the author(s) of the RFCs.
+Minor and trivial changes MAY be made freely, with no announcement by the author(s) of the RFCs.
 Such changes include correcting typos, re-wordings, and the like.

 #### Deprecated RFCs

-When a design is no longer relevant to or implemented in the DCP, the closed PR should be labeled with "rfc-deprecated."
-Optionally, the **Summary** section of the RFC may be updated to reflect the deprecated status.
+When a design is no longer relevant to or implemented in the DCP, the closed PR SHOULD be labeled with "rfc-deprecated."
+The **Summary** section of the RFC SHOULD be updated to reflect the deprecated status.

 ### What are the roles in the RFC process?